EricR/solanalyzer/README.md

 Low Severity Issues
 -------------------
 Title:       Compiler Bug - EventStructWrongData
-Description: If a struct is used in an event, the address of the struct is logged instead of the actual data.
+Description: The version pragma, >0.4.22, can be satisfied by a version of the Solidity compiler that contains a known bug.
+If a struct is used in an event, the address of the struct is logged instead of the actual data.
+This bug is reported to be fixed in version 0.5.0.
-Source:      examples/reentrancy.sol:1:16
+Source:      examples/reentrancy.sol:1:23
 Analyzer ID: compiler-version
-Instance ID: 9634c1c4d4c66a71eb8dff6b1bbd2bb311304e9985bd2a6714844c41403002b3
+Instance ID: c4afc52c128cbd79b10ffeee91b937beeac479ecb864752a8dd0dcf787bdebb8

 Informational Severity Issues
 -----------------------------
-Title:       Outdated Solidity Compiler
-Description: The version constraint, =0.4.24, can only be satisfied by an outdated version of the Solidity compiler.
-The latest version is 0.4.25.
-The source's pragma declaration should be updated accordingly.
-Source:      examples/reentrancy.sol:1:16
-Analyzer ID: compiler-version
-Instance ID: 06e02d5a72cd15b55d759811ccaad7747fc6b1dc1d68e9dd70650e6389483157

-Title:       Public Function
+Title:       Default Function Visibility
-Description: The function transfer(address,uint) in the contract Vulnerable was found to be public.
-It should be confirmed that this function is intended to be publicly callable.
+Description: No visibility is specified for function transfer(address to, uint amount) in contract Vulnerable.
+The default is public.
+It should be confirmed that this is desired, and the visibility of the function should be explicitly set.
 Source:      examples/reentrancy.sol:6:1
 Analyzer ID: function-visibility
-Instance ID: 50a1be44962e05fd00c1b2bfc651d545375ea6c627ea945af49d0ea87e6d8d63
+Instance ID: 747dbaef6def6d744a1898c482f1325ec704d56ceb1f1fa1b099d7a03008f8e1

-Title:       Public Function
+Title:       Default Function Visibility
-Description: The function withdraw() in the contract Vulnerable was found to be public.
-It should be confirmed that this function is intended to be publicly callable.
+Description: No visibility is specified for function withdraw() in contract Vulnerable.
+The default is public.
+It should be confirmed that this is desired, and the visibility of the function should be explicitly set.
 Source:      examples/reentrancy.sol:13:1
 Analyzer ID: function-visibility
-Instance ID: fa50ccb652b67143f96251666641a2bcd509d493c04e1b30913cef3bb2ed3d99
+Instance ID: 6d6158a6074c6d05639d365b861615cb5648736afd27ae0a78b6633844c2f317

 === End SolAnalyzer Report ===
 ```